The 4-$\epsilon$ Expansion for Long-range Interacting Systems: Methods

 The non-trivial Wilson-Fisher fixed point $u^*$ is determined by the condition $\beta(u^*) = 0$, giving $u^* = \frac{2\pi^2}{n+8}(\epsilon - 2\eta)$.

-With the fixed point coupling established, we proceed to the calculation of the anomalous dimension via the self-energy ``bootstrap".
+With the fixed-point coupling established, we proceed to the calculation of the anomalous dimension via the self-energy ``bootstrap".
 We compute the two-loop sunset diagram (Fig.~\ref{fig:diag-sunset}), which provides the leading momentum-dependent correction to the self-energy $\Sigma(k)$.
 The diagram evaluates to:

 Expanding this result for small $\epsilon$ and $\eta$, and isolating the momentum-dependent part, we find a logarithmic violation of scaling:

 To restore the scale invariance of the theory at the fixed point, the coefficient of the $\ln|k|$ term in the self-energy must be exactly cancelled by the logarithmic term in the kinetic counterterm $D(k)$ from Eq.~\eqref{eq:kinetic_counterterm}.
 This self-consistency condition imposes: